 What is the College Program?

-The College Program is a way for non-scholarship students students to join the unit while working towards earning a scholarship.
+The College Program is a way for non-scholarship students, and current university students to join the unit while working towards earning a scholarship.
 Individuals in the College Program participate in unit events and apply for a scholarship while part of the unit.
 College Program Midshipmen do not have a financial or service obligation.

 College Program Midshipmen who receive a scholarship will have the same benefits and service obligations as Midshipmen with a four-year scholarship.